 "This is all doable because we went to XML and Arbortext in 2004" "This is 'bottled gold' because it gives us a HUGE advantage over our competition"

 Overall, it was a great conference.
 The returns really are there if you frame your project as something that has the enterprise-level impact that it truly does.

-Before the tweets for the CMS/DITA NA Conference disappear from the ether, we've gathered gathered them up and organized them for your ease and reading pleasure.
+Before the tweets for the CMS/DITA NA Conference disappear from the ether, we've gathered gathered them up and organized them by presentation title for your ease and reading pleasure.

 For tweets related to the following presentations read on...

 #cmsdita2010 S.Benham: Use projects to better understand the products/solutions customers are using & the key biz goals they have

 #cmsdita2010 J.Ikemiya: f2f--user groups, conferences, classes customers attend, all good places to ﬁnd customer feedback participants

 #cmsdita2010 J.Ikemiya: 3 ways to get feedback participants: use contacts who have estab. rel'ships w/ customers; face2face meetings; email

 #cmsdita2010 J.Ikemiya: let everyone know you are looking to estab 1+ rel'ships w/ customers--they can keep an eye out for good candidates